15 Insanely AMAZING Day Trips from Merida

 Temple of the Seven Dolls at Dzibilchaltun

 The most interesting structure for me was structure 44 as I hadn’t seen one like it before.
-It’s a very long structure with stairs that cover the whole length of the structure.
-At the top is a long hallway.
+It’s a very long structure with stairs that cover its whole length–kind of like bleachers at a football stadium.
+At the top is a long open hallway.

 There’s a museum and cenote as well at Dzibilchaltun.
-Unfortunately, both were closed to the public because of the pandemic.
+Unfortunately, both were closed to the public when I visited.

-If I had to choose between seeing Mayapan or Dzibilchaltun, Mayapan definitely wins.
-More interesting buildings.
+If I had to choose between seeing Mayapan or Dzibilchaltun, Mayapan wins.
+It has more interesting buildings and even though Mayan is farther away from Merida, it was easier and cheaper to get to.

 I wish I could tell you how to get back to Merida.
 I cheated.
-I met another traveler, who had a car, and hitched a ride with her.
+I met another traveler, who had a car and hitched a ride with her.
 I did see a taxi waiting in the parking lot of the ruins, though.
+Plus!
+Later on, someone told me that you can take a colectivo from the main town back to Merida.

 5. Kabah and the Puuc Ruins of Labna, Xlapak, and Sayil